In this article, I will explain important software testing techniques which help you during test and User Acceptance Testing (UAT) processes.

 Based on this RPN value, we can determine the scope of the test.
 Lower RPN indicates higher risk.

 (First published in Software Testing and Quality Engineering Magazine, 11/99 Copyright 1999, James Bach)

 You can find the details in this link: http://www.satisfice.com/articles/hrbt.pdf

 I just want to give a summary of Heuristic Risk-Based Testing.

-At the beginning of your projects, your risk analysis may be incomplete or incorrect in some degree because it is not possible to estimate everything 100% at first.
+At the beginning of your projects, your risk analysis may be incomplete or incorrect to some degree because it is not possible to estimate everything 100% at first.
 However, as your project progresses and your product improves, your estimates and risk analysis will become increasingly stronger.
 According to James Bach, the two most critical factors for risk are experiences and teamwork.
 Over a period of time, products or technologies begin to reveal characteristic problems.
 It is important to observe and learn about them.
 Besides, it is very critical to do risk analysis with people with different perspectives.
 Also, using risk-based lists helps us to negotiate with the management about test workforce effectiveness.
-We can show them that we use existing test workforce for the most critical points of the product or we may need to explain them we need the extra workforce to cover all the risk areas.
+We can show them that we use the existing test workforce for the most critical points of the product or we may need to explain to them we need the extra workforce to cover all the risk areas.
 These risk-based lists give you extra power to negotiate with the management.

 In this article, we covered very important test techniques.
 I hope you enjoyed reading it.
 All the things in this article based on my understanding and experiences.
 If you disagree anything, please do not hesitate to write a comment and If you convince me I will fix the thing that you are right. ;)